-We get a lot of questions about which hosting company to use for websites, from simple to complex.
+We get a lot of questions about which hosting company to use for simple to complex websites.
 There used to be a time when we could point our clients to a solid hosting provider that would be ready to provide support at the drop of a hat.
 Not anymore.
 Unfortunately the whole hosting industry went through a reshuffling process and some of the major players are now consolidated under one company name.
 The service is poor and support is about as helpful as a monkey washing dishes (they do mean well, however).

 We have more than 20 years of experience building, hosting, maintaining, troubleshooting websites and one thing we realized is that the more knowledgable and experienced your developer is the easier the issue with the server can be resolved.